Labrosh/Projects/Project2/README.md

 # Project2

 ## Overview
 This project is a movie logging application that allows users to search for movies using the TMDb API, add them to a watchlist, mark them as watched, and view their lists.
-The project includes a command-line interface and a graphical user interface (GUI).
+The project includes a graphical user interface (GUI) and an optional command-line interface (CLI).

 ## Project Structure
 ```
 Project2/
-│── Movielog.py
-│── movies.json
 │── gui.py
 │── tmdb_api.py
 │── movie_data.py